zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

     ```

     :::{note}
-    Use torchvision to obtain the Inception v3 model.
-Use the pretrained model weights to speed up training.
+    Use `torchvision` to obtain the Inception v3 model.
+Use the pre-trained model weights to speed up training.
     :::

     ```py